Intrua Financial LLC Sells 3,285 Shares of Ford Motor (NYSE:F)

-Intrua Financial LLC lessened its holdings in Ford Motor (NYSE:F – Get Rating) by 13.2% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 21,689 shares of the auto manufacturer’s stock after selling 3,285 shares during the quarter.
+Intrua Financial LLC trimmed its stake in shares of Ford Motor (NYSE:F – Get Rating) by 13.2% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 21,689 shares of the auto manufacturer’s stock after selling 3,285 shares during the quarter.
 Intrua Financial LLC’s holdings in Ford Motor were worth $367,000 at the end of the most recent reporting period.

-Several other hedge funds also recently modified their holdings of F. Envestnet Asset Management Inc. raised its position in shares of Ford Motor by 89.8% in the 4th quarter.
-Envestnet Asset Management Inc. now owns 1,133,773 shares of the auto manufacturer’s stock valued at $23,548,000 after acquiring an additional 536,379 shares during the period.
-Keybank National Association OH raised its holdings in Ford Motor by 20.0% during the 4th quarter.
-Keybank National Association OH now owns 99,261 shares of the auto manufacturer’s stock worth $2,062,000 after buying an additional 16,521 shares during the period.
-ProShare Advisors LLC raised its holdings in Ford Motor by 17.7% during the 4th quarter.
-ProShare Advisors LLC now owns 849,577 shares of the auto manufacturer’s stock worth $17,645,000 after buying an additional 127,703 shares during the period.
-Profund Advisors LLC raised its holdings in Ford Motor by 15.3% during the 4th quarter.
-Profund Advisors LLC now owns 62,575 shares of the auto manufacturer’s stock worth $1,300,000 after buying an additional 8,305 shares during the period.
-Finally, First Trust Advisors LP raised its holdings in Ford Motor by 0.7% during the 4th quarter.
-First Trust Advisors LP now owns 7,657,787 shares of the auto manufacturer’s stock worth $159,052,000 after buying an additional 53,077 shares during the period.
-Institutional investors own 52.35% of the company’s stock.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Thompson Siegel & Walmsley LLC acquired a new stake in shares of Ford Motor during the first quarter worth $25,000.
+Ten Capital Wealth Advisors LLC acquired a new stake in shares of Ford Motor during the first quarter worth $25,000.
+Retirement Planning Co of New England Inc. acquired a new stake in shares of Ford Motor during the fourth quarter worth $28,000.
+Core Alternative Capital raised its stake in Ford Motor by 390.2% in the first quarter.
+Core Alternative Capital now owns 1,696 shares of the auto manufacturer’s stock valued at $29,000 after purchasing an additional 1,350 shares in the last quarter.
+Finally, Hanson & Doremus Investment Management acquired a new position in Ford Motor in the first quarter valued at about $34,000.
+52.35% of the stock is owned by institutional investors.

 Ford Motor Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 1st.
-Shareholders of record on Thursday, August 11th will be paid a $0.15 dividend.
-This represents a $0.60 dividend on an annualized basis and a yield of 3.92%.
-The ex-dividend date is Wednesday, August 10th.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, September 1st.
+Stockholders of record on Thursday, August 11th will be paid a dividend of $0.15 per share.
 This is an increase from Ford Motor’s previous quarterly dividend of $0.10.
-Ford Motor’s dividend payout ratio is 20.98%.
+The ex-dividend date of this dividend is Wednesday, August 10th.
+This represents a $0.60 annualized dividend and a dividend yield of 3.92%.
+Ford Motor’s dividend payout ratio is presently 20.98%.

 Analysts Set New Price Targets